vrandall66/front-end-submissions-public/1706/mod-3/personal-project/john-michael-personal-project/rubric.md

 **1. Test-Driven Development**

-* 3: Project shows adequate testing (90% - 95% coverage).
+* 4: Project shows exceptional use of testing at different layers (above 95% coverage).

 **2. Code Quality**